 Garage flooring options used to be incredibly limited.
 Today you have more ways to cover, coat or seal your garage floor than you could have ever imagined.
 Let’s have a look at some of the options that are available to you and what the benefits may be.

 PVC Tiles: PVC tiles or flexible tiles are an example of the types of garage floor coverings available today.
 They are thicker than PVC mats, easier to install than epoxy and do a better job of protecting your garage floor than interlocking tiles — because water and oil are less likely to get through.
 PVC tiles also tend to be a ‘quiet’ floor covering when compared to hard plastic tiles.
 On the flip side, PVC tiles are more likely to stain from tires.

 Sealers: In recent years products like TrueLock urethane sealers and GhostSHield penetrating sealers have become available.
-Unlike coatings they penetrate deep into the concrete.
-They generally do not require the surface preparation of an epoxy but they also do not provide the finished look of a well done floor.
+Unlike coatings, they penetrate deep into the concrete.
+They generally do not require the surface preparation of epoxy but they also do not provide the finished look of a well-done floor.
 TLPPC is a good hybrid solution.
 It is a penetrating sealer but leaves a beautiful sheen or even a gloss.

 Garage Floor Mats: Garage Floor mats are rolls of garage flooring that install to create a virtually seamless floor.
 They come in a wide variety of patterns and colors.
 G-Floor is an American Made option and we believe it to be the best roll out garage flooring on the market.
 While products imported from China are less expensive, they are generally not colored all the way through and have trouble laying flat.

 I have G-Floor small coin in my own garage and I love it.
 There are a few things to be aware of.
 It may stain from certain tires and you may have to reposition the mats because of expansion and contraction.
 They also do not put up with gasoline spills well.